cartesi/docs/cartesi-rollups/core-concepts/rollup-http-api/index.md

 You can send two requests to an application depending on whether you want to change or read the state.

-- **Advance**: In this request, any input data changes the state of the dApp
+- **Advance**: In this request, any input data changes the state of the dApp.

 - **Inspect**: This involves making an external HTTP API call to the Cartesi Node to read the dApp state without changing it.